 The Central Minnesota Healthcare Preparedness Program is a healthcare coalition made up of members from Clinics, Hospitals, Long-Term-Care facilities, Emergency Management, Emergency Medical Services, Local Public Health Departments, Amateur Radio Operators, and many other agencies/organizations.
 Currently, once a month on the first Wednesday @ 1:00 pm, we run a NET to help make sure that the coalition is able to communicate when conventional communication modes are out of service.

-The Saint Cloud Amateur Radio Club is the host of the Central Minnesota Skywarn program under the Director of Emergency Communications.
-Central Minnesota Skywarn currently serves Stearns County via the SCARC Emergency Services Repeater, and Benton County via the Benton County Emergency Services Repeater.
-When the National Weather Service activates our group, we deploy a network of trained spotters that report their observations via radio to Net Control in our EOC so that we may pass possible life saving information to the National Weather Service.
+The Saint Cloud Amateur Radio Club is the host of the Central MN Skywarn program under CMEC and the Director of Emergency Communications.
+Central MN Skywarn currently serves Stearns County via the SCARC Emergency Communications Repeater, Benton County via the Benton County Emergency Services Repeater, and Kandiyohi County (& parts of Renville, Meeker, Swift, and Chippewa Counties) on the Willmar Area Emergency Repeater.
+When the National Weather Service activates Central MN Skywarn, we deploy a network of trained spotters that report their observations via radio to our three Skywarn Nets located in the CMEC EOC so that we may pass possible life saving information to the National Weather Service.

 For Members that have already paid their dues and wish to Join CMEC, click HERE, and it will open a fillable PDF Form.
 Fill it in, then on the top left click “Save As”, and make note of the location where you save it.
 Then Email the PDF to: W0SV@W0SV.club.
 If you have not already paid your dues, or are a New Club Member, Click HERE to go to the New/Returning Member form, fill it out completely, and follow the same procedure above to save and email the Document.